luafalcaocode/luafalcao-api/README.md

 # Getting Started

+- open shell, execute on terminal the command "git clone https://github.com/luafalcaocode/luafalcao-api" and navigate to repo folder
 - run npm install
-- npm start or f5 for debub
+- npm start or f5 for debgb
-- call an API endpoint using port 4002 for https or 40001 for http (to use https you'll to configure a certificate key before as I did in development mode.
+- call an API endpoint using port 4002 for https or 40001 for http (to use https you'll need to configure a certificate key before as I did in development mode.
 You can use Open SSL to this)

 #techonologies